American Home Shield: Company Overview

 Coverage Limits You Need to Know

 Even the best plan has caps.
-Here's what AHS will pay out per system or appliance:
+Here is what AHS will pay out per system or appliance under its current 2026 plan documents:

 | Covered Item | Coverage Limit |